 Philips has a good reputation for sound – though not through Philips' own audio arm.
 The company collaborates with audio specialists Bowers & Wilkins for its high-end televisions, fitting them with dedicated Dolby Atmos soundbars to really hear those movie soundtracks or cheering crowds at their best.

-There's a new fifth-generation P5 picture processor that's got a few upgrades too.
+There's a relatively new fifth-generation P5 picture processor that's got a few upgrades too.
 This year's P5 chip includes "anti-burn-in" technology for its OLED sets, a new "Film detection" category to help calibrate picture settings to the genre of content being watched, and support for the light-sensitive HDR10+ Adaptive mode unveiled by Samsung last year.

 The burn-in tech helps to detect logos or static content and reduce the intensity of light in those areas, "without compromising the output of other parts of the screen".